m-clark/m-clark.github.io/misc.md

 <span itemscope itemtype ="http://schema.org/WebApplication">
 [<span itemprop="name">Lazerhawk</span>](https://github.com/m-clark/lazerhawk/)
 <span itemprop="description">
-While the name is more or less explanatory, to clarify, this is a package of miscellaneous functions that are useful to me.
-Some might be useful to others, e.g. the palette generating function (create_palette) and clean visualization themes for ggplot and plotly.
+While the name is more or less explanatory, to clarify, this is a package of miscellaneous functions that are mostly useful to me.
 </span>
 </span>